 Regarding the oral preference, you are allowed as first author to submit either one regular abstract plus one abstract solicited by a convener, or two solicited abstracts.
 Each further abstract has to be submitted with a poster preference or submitted to PICO sessions.
 If you submit to a session belonging to the EOS programme group, you are allowed as first author to submit one more abstract with an oral preference (three in total).

 - An APC of €40 gross must be paid for each abstract submission.
-For late abstracts (submitted by conveners after 13 January 2016) a higher APC of €80 will be invoiced.
+For late abstracts (submitted by conveners after 11 January 2017) a higher APC of €80 gross will be invoiced.
 The deadline for late abstract submission is 20 January 2017.

 - APCs can only be paid by credit card or PayPal.

 - Abstracts are only processed and available for the session organization by conveners after the payment is completed.
 Please note that this is a processing charge and not a publishing fee.